LuskaBol/luskabol.github.io/_posts/2021-11-09-ms-teams-research.md

 ## The allow attribute
 Now, if you are not a web developer you are possibly wondering what the allow attribute does.
 This specifies a resource policy for the iframe, i.e., it specifies which permissions can be passed from the scope of the parent site to the iframe.

 As said before we can abuse the allow attribute: `allow="geolocation *; microphone *; camera *; midi *; encrypted-media *"` to gain access to the browser APIs.
-The problem is that when a site inside the iframe asks for authorization to access these devices, the authorization request comes from 'teams.microsoft.com', not from the iframe's website, usually by using teams calls the user has already given these authorizations, so a site inside the iframe can have access to those APIs without permission.
+The problem is that when a site inside the iframe asks for authorization to access these devices, the authorization request comes from 'teams.microsoft.com', not from the iframe's website, usually by using Teams calls the user has already given these authorizations, so a site inside the iframe can have access to those APIs without permission.

 ## The sandbox attribute